rw3iss/schemedream/readme.md

     cd client
     npm run build

-Then host the buiild folder from a static web server...
+Then host the buiild folder from a static web server.